runcycles/.github/profile/README.md

 Observe, simulate, and tune policies before turning on hard enforcement.

-### Production-grade runtime behavior
+### Failure-aware enforcement

-RunCycles is built for systems where execution is stateful, side effects matter, and correctness under load matters more than happy-path demos.
+RunCycles is designed for systems where retries, crashes, partial completion, and concurrent execution are normal operating conditions.

 ## Typical use cases